fheil/status-led-door-sign/README.md

 https://github.com/adafruit/Adafruit-GFX-Library
 https://github.com/adafruit/Adafruit_NeoPixel
 ```
-search for them in the arduino-ide and add the libraries (there are plenty of how-to in the www, so this is skipped here...).
+search for them in the arduino-ide and add the libraries (there are plenty of tutorials in the www, so this is skipped here...).

 # adjustments
 There is one file, where the status an your name is configured.
 See [hl_state3034.h](./doorsign/hl_state3034.h).